Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Note

-Your Hostname can be a local hostname on your computer, for example localhost:5000.
-See Get started with a demo site to get started quickly.
+Your hostname can be a local hostname on your computer, such aslocalhost:5000.
+See Get started with a demo site for information.

-9. (Optional) Select or deselect Use a secure connection (HTTPS).
+9. (Optional) Select or clear the Use a secure connection (HTTPS) checkbox.

 10. Click Add.